 - Vaccinations are safe and effective.
-Vaccines are only given to children after a long and careful review by scientists, doctors, and health care professionals, as well as extensive testing by the Food and Drug Administration.
+Vaccines are only given after a long and careful review by scientists, doctors, and health care professionals, as well as extensive testing by the Food and Drug Administration.
 Vaccines can cause some discomfort, pain, redness, or tenderness at the site of injection, but this is minimal compared to the pain, discomfort, and trauma of the diseases these vaccines prevent.

-- Immunizations save families time and money. .
+- Immunizations save families time and money.
 Some preventable diseases result in prolonged disabilities that require long-term care and additional medical costs.

 - Immunization protects future generations.
 In just a few generations, vaccines have reduced and, in some cases, eliminated many deadly or debilitating diseases.
 For example, smallpox vaccination eradicated the disease worldwide.

 What if we stopped vaccinating?

-a highly effective measles vaccine and a strong vaccination program that achieves high vaccine coverage in children.
-However, the outbreak in several U.S. states in late 2014/early 2015 was caused by measles being brought into the country by unvaccinated travelers (Americans or foreign visitors) and spread to other people who are not protected against the measles.
+For example, in 2000, the US declared that measles was eliminated from this country.
+That means that there is the absence of continuous disease transmission for 12 months or more.
+The US was able to eliminate measles because it has a highly effective measles vaccine and a strong vaccination program that achieves high vaccine coverage.
+However, the outbreak in several US states in late 2014/early 2015 was caused by measles being brought into the country by unvaccinated travelers (Americans or foreign visitors) and spread to other people who are not protected against the measles.
 Pockets of unvaccinated people have been increasing, which poses a threat to those who can’t get vaccinated because they are too young, have weakened immune systems, or another medical condition in which getting vaccinated would pose a serious health risk.